lijinruby/IM2/README.md

   and company link, letting Finance Admin change a user's role or company link, and hosting the staff-only signup link.
 (Email addresses aren't shown here — they live on the auth account, not the app-visible profile.)
+- **Billing type field removed** — the `billing_type` dropdown
+  (Mobilization/Progress/Final/Other) was dropped from the "Issue Billing Statement" form, the billing table, and the `billing` schema; a statement's amount and description are enough on their own.
 - **Demo/reset tooling** — a seed script for demo data and a reset script that wipes business data while leaving accounts intact are available for testing and presentations; both went through a couple of ordering bugfixes (circular foreign keys between tables that reference each other, and dependent rows needing to be cleared before the rows they point to).